PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-22 11:08:53
+Last updated: 2024-04-22 11:09:28
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: What do you call a fish with no eyes?
+Fsh. - Marshall Eriksen